 If you're reading this article, you're most probably suffering from the .NET runtime optimization service consuming most of your CPU power and you want to fix this.
 We will list 5 methods for that, and in the end, we'll cover the theory behind this problem and fixes you shouldn't use.

 The reason the EGO web development firm decided to put this into our blog is that some of our clients were asking us for help with this issue since we know the .NET technology and use it heavily on our projects.
-However, this issue doesn't have anything with the .NET development; it's more of a system malfunction.
+However, this issue doesn't have anything with the .NET development (we talk about it as one of the leading backend technologies in this blog post); it's more of a system malfunction.

 Fix #1.
 Make a Malware Scan